queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 I just happened to notice on that fateful day that the VMs we were using to get the data for that particular graph were provisioned with Trusty, so I thought it sensible to switch them over.

-This turned out to be a good idea: it would have been very embarrassing to have got all the way to prod (not yet on Xenial) without noticing an up to 10s increase in application start times.
+This turned out to be a good idea: it would have been very embarrassing to have got all the way to prod (at this time not yet on Xenial) without noticing an up to 10s increase in application start times.

 So what is this graph actually showing?
 It is not showing an individual application create nor is it showing just the container components.
 It is measuring the application developer's whole experience of scaling an already running application from 1 to 10 instances.

-The sequence of events are as follows:
+The abridged sequence of events is as follows:
-- The application developer requests their app be scaled up to 10 instances
-- The asynchronous request from the CLI goes to the Cloud Controller
+- The asynchronous request from the app developer (via CLI) goes to the Cloud Controller
 - The Cloud Controller forwards the request to the Diego-Cell (the scheduler)
 - The Rep component in the Cell asks Garden-Runc (that's us!) to create 9 new containers
 - Garden-Runc creates those containers